Wendy Williams Used To Cry At Work, A Former Staff Member From Her Show Stated

-Wendy Williams finally appears to be beginning to return to her old self after a challenging past few months.
+Wendy Williams finally appears to be returning to her old self after a challenging past few months.
 Only weeks ago, the television host finally divorced her husband of nearly 22 years, Kevin Hunter.
-Hunter was not only her husband and the father of her son Kevin Hunter Jr., but he was also her manager.
+Hunter was not only her husband and the father of her son, Kevin Hunter Jr., but he was also her manager.
 In addition to filing for divorce, Williams also fired her ex-husband and hired a new manager.

-Hunter is no longer welcome onto the set of the show and his name has been removed from the credits.
-It’s been a rough road for Williams, and the staff of The Wendy Williams Show witnessed how the drama impacted her on a day to day basis, according to Pop Culture Celebrity.
+Hunter is no longer welcome on the set of the show and his name has been removed from the credits.
+It’s been a rough road for Williams, and the staff of The Wendy Williams Show witnessed how the drama impacted her on a day-to-day basis, according to Pop Culture Celebrity.

 Even those that don’t typically watch Williams’ television program likely heard about the downfall of her marriage.
 Rumors of infidelity surrounded Hunter for months leading up to their divorce.
 The drama came to a peak when it was revealed that Hunter had recently welcomed a baby girl with his mistress.
-That appeared to be the last straw for Williams who has also been working on regaining her sobriety after relapsing earlier this year.
+That appeared to be the last straw for Williams, who has also been working on regaining her sobriety after relapsing earlier this year.
 On the show, Williams told fans that she had been living in a sober house as she fights an addiction to alcohol.

 Wendy Williams https://t.co/jdbE0P8SSY